jeffhandley/jeffhandley.github.io/aboutme.md

 I then joined SDRC (now Siemens) at the age of 17.
 There, I worked in the quality certification group where I conducted manual testing, helped the group automate large portions of our test suite, and built intranet applications for managing the test suites and results.
 I also created the company's HR website including an online job application form where I used JavaScript for the first time.
 Back then, only form controls could be manipulated.

 After SDRC, I spent over 10 years building business systems for companies of all sizes.
-I cofounded [WeDoWebStuff.com](http://www.wedowebstuff.com) (now Website Physician) where we built web applications for small medical firms and fertility clinics, various small businesses, a point-of-sale system for Proctor and Gamble, a mortgage processing system used by many large lenders, and over 200 clients overall.
+I cofounded [WeDoWebStuff.com](http://www.wedowebstuff.com) (now Website Physician) where we built web applications for medical offices and fertility clinics, various small businesses, a point-of-sale system for Proctor and Gamble, a mortgage processing system used by many large lenders, and over 200 clients overall.

 I also worked at a consulting company where I architected the student information system used by 680 public school districts across the state of Ohio.
 I architected and led development of a healthcare waste management solution and I helped build a popular fantasy football web application used by over 30,000 league members.